pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

             concatenated with a block counter (encoded as a 32-bit little-endian).
 If you have a separate nonce and block counter you will need to concatenate it yourself before passing it.
-For example if you have an initial block counter of 2 and a 96-bit nonce the concatenated nonce would be
+For example, if you have an initial block counter of 2 and a 96-bit nonce the concatenated nonce would be
             ``struct.pack("<i", 2) + nonce``.